gaehlerm/SoftwareEngineering/README.md

 These three steps you have to repeat over and over again until you are done with your ticket.

 Also, with TDD you have to do some bigger refactoring once in a while.
 This is inevitable and has to be taken into consideration.
+These refactorings involve complete components and you'll have to deal with several classes at once.

 ### Importance of TDD

 As we learned in the chapter on interfaces, they should always be defined from the user perspective.
 With TDD you are taking the user perspective of your code.
-When writing a test, you are a user of the corresponding code.
-Therefore writing your tests before the code forces the code to adapt the code to the test.
+When writing a test, you are the user of the corresponding code.
+Therefore writing your tests before the code forces the programmer to adapt the code to the test.
 This is a good thing.
-It forces the code to adapt to the user and therefore its interface becomes more user friendly.
+It forces the programmer to write code that is adapting to the user and therefore the interface of the code becomes more user friendly.

 ### Example